omeatai/django-project-blog/README.md

 python manage.py migrate
 ```

-# Create an Author and relate a book to him
+# Create an Author and relate a book to the Author

 ```x
 python manage.py shell